When to Drive the Pacific Coast Highway depends on whether you want to drive in Oregon and Washington as well as California, and on the weather.

 The further south you are, the milder the weather even in winter.
 The song says that 'It never rains in Southern California', and while this isn't strictly true, you do get a lot of sunshine.
 You do also get winter storms, so be prepared for those.
 There have been some bad ones in recent years, not the kind of thing you want to be driving in if you can help it.

 The winter storms often bring problems around the Big Sur stretch of the Pacific Coast Highway, where the mountains come right down to the sea.
 It makes for the dramatic scenery, but it also makes for landslides and road closures.
-See our home page for information on current road conditions.

 We've been in Southern California in the winter when it's been warm enough to enjoy the beach in Santa Monica, but we've also experienced heavy rain and cold winds.